When a Drought Uncovered Ghost

 It speaks of the country’s colonial past, and the Discovery Era, Catholic wars and Spanish conquests around the world.
 Now it may also reveal details of the wretched 1773-76 plague which devastated the area, a fate not even its patron saint San Tiago could prevent.

 DIARY OF A FORETOLD TRAGEDY

-As it may be to places where drought is already so severe to start driving forced migration and dispossession.
+As it may be to places where drought is already so severe to start driving a massive migration and dispossession.
 These four towns are but a memento of the damage it can inflict on us if temperatures continue to rise as they’ve been in the past decade.

-2015 is already in the books to beat all previous records, and nothing tells us that next year won’t be any different.
-And if not in 2016, then pretty soon after that, there may be no way to turn back the rise.
-It will hit the rich too, but it will trap the poor.
+2015 was the hottest that any previous years, but alarmingly, it was actually cooler than these past two years.
+And if not in 2019, then pretty soon after that, there may be no way to turn back the rise.
+Even it if hits the rich too, it will tragically strangle the poor.

 Regardless of uneven material progress, or military might, the drought, for one, is an equalizer of sorts: all three Americas are being affected.
 Either we do something about it, and fast, or we’ll be not just witnessing the past reemerge, but also head straight back to it.